makany-milan/makany-milan.github.io/_pages/about.md

 ## About Me

 I am a first year PhD student at the Erasmus School of Economics.
-I am primarily interested in labour economics.
-The topics of my current projects are the science of science, gender and diversity, networks, and artificial intelligence.
+My current projects are on diversity in science, networks, and firms.

 My advisors are Anne Boring and Josse Delfgaauw.